 Which European Airline Offers The Best Wi-Fi?

-Finnair offers Wi-Fi on all its A350’s (10MB is free and additional 600MB for US$1).
-The Oneworld member provides free connectivity to business class passengers and elite members of its frequent flyer programme.
-Icelandair are also approaching full adoption rates.
+Finnair offers Wi-Fi on all its A350’s (10MB is free and an additional 600MB for $1 USD).
+The Oneworld member provides free connectivity to business class passengers and elite members of its frequent flyer program.
+Icelandair is also approaching full adoption rates.

 Which Asian Airline Offers The Best Wi-Fi?

 Singapore-based Scoot, a low-cost long-haul airline owned by Singapore Airlines (SINGY) offers a speedy Wi-Fi on its entire modern B787 fleet, which makes it the only carrier in the world to offer wifi on all of its aircraft.

 Garuda Indonesia is another contender for best Wi-Fi on an Asian Airline, and although this airline did not have the best reputation in the 1990s, there have been massive improvements and its new B777-300ER aircraft now offers an excellent cabin product complemented by an excellent wifi service (free to first-class customers).